geminilabs/site-reviews-v2/readme.txt

 14. Add-Ons are being built to extend the functionality on the Site Reviews plugin

 == Changelog ==

+= 2.8.1 (2017-11-15) =
+- Fix ajax pagination when the HTMLElement class attribute has a trailing space

 = 2.8.0 (2017-11-13) =
 - [feature] Allow ajax pagination of reviews